openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func reserve(additional: Int64): Unit
 ```

-Function: Expands the current [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).
+Functionality: Expands the current [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).

-Expands the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) by the specified additional size.
+Expands the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) by the additional size.
 No expansion occurs if additional is less than or equal to zero.
-If the remaining capacity of the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) is greater than or equal to additional, no expansion occurs.
-If the remaining capacity is less than additional, the expansion size is determined by the maximum of (1.5 times the original capacity rounded down) and (additional + used capacity).
+No expansion occurs if the remaining capacity of the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) is greater than or equal to additional.
+If the remaining capacity is less than additional, the expansion size is the maximum of (1.5 times the original capacity, rounded down) and (additional + used capacity).

 Parameters: